The Internet is loaded with information about memory improvement.

 Much more interesting to me are memory champions who have mastered at least one other language.
 They have not only used their memory skills to pull off what are effectively stunts.
 They’ve also applied those techniques to substantial learning goals.

-With this distinction in mind, you’ll find a bunch of resources about memory techniques that I find to be the most useful and important.
+Or, give the page of memory improvement resources you’re visiting now a solid read.
+It contains the best resources about memory techniques I’m aware of and that I find to be the most useful and important.
 They’ve helped me throughout my career, including memorizing delivering one of the most-viewed TEDx Talks about memory online.

 Powerful Memory Improvement Resources